Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Monte Carlo Simulation

-where $\sigma_{\mathrm{SM}}(e^+e^-\to ZS)|{m_H = 95.5\ \mathrm{GeV}}$ is the SM cross section for this process with a Higgs mass of 95.5 GeV, calculated at leading order using the \textsf{MadGraph5\_aMC@NLO\_v3.6.2} package~\cite{Alwall:2011uj, Alwall:2014hca}.
-The branching ratio of $\mathrm{Br}(Z\to \mu^+\mu^-)$ takes the SM value of 3.3662\% as given by the PDG~\cite{ParticleDataGroup:2024cfk}.
-The $C_{SZZ}^2$ and $\mathrm{Br}(S\to xx)$ provided by the N2HDM-F. As shown in the left panel, the squared reduced coupling $C_{SZZ}^2$ can reaches up to 0.22 for the samples near $\alpha_1\approx0.8$.
-In contrast, $C_{SZZ}^2$ approaches zero for samples with cos$(\beta - \alpha_1) \approx 0$, where the light Higg $S$ couples weakly to massive gauge bosons and could escape detection at the CEPC.
-The middle and right panels indicate that the cross section for the $bb$ channel can reach 2.8 fb for the samples with $\alpha_1\approx 0.8$, while that for the $\tau\tau$ channel reaches 1.03 fb near $\alpha_1\approx \pm{\pi/2}$.
-As anticipated, except for the samples near cos$(\beta - \alpha_1)\approx 0$, where the cross section of the $bb$ channel is suppressed, the cross section of the $\tau\tau$ channel becomes comparatively larger, as can be inferred from a combined interpretation of all three panels.
-In the following MC simulations, the cross sections for the $\tau\tau$ and $bb$ decay channels are assumed to be $1/5$ of their SM values as a benchmark point.
+As shown in the left panel, the squared reduced coupling $C_{SZZ}^2$ can reach up to 0.23 for the samples near $\alpha_1\approx0.8$.
+In contrast, $C_{SZZ}^2$ approaches zero for samples with cos$(\beta - \alpha_1) \approx 0$, where the light Higgs $S$ couples weakly to massive gauge bosons and could escape detection at the CEPC.
+The middle and right panels indicate that the cross section for the $b\bar{b}$ channel can reach 2.8 fb for the samples with $\alpha_1\approx 0.8$, while that for the $\tau^+\tau^-$ channel reaches 1.1 fb near $\alpha_1\approx \pm{\pi/2}$.
+As anticipated, except for the samples near cos$(\beta - \alpha_1)\approx 0$, where the cross section of the $b\bar{b}$ channel is suppressed, the cross section of the $\tau^+\tau^-$ channel becomes comparatively larger, as can be inferred from a combined interpretation of all three panels.
+In the following MC simulations, the cross sections for the $\tau^+\tau^-$ and $b\bar{b}$ decay channels are assumed to be $1/5$ of their SM values as a benchmark point.

-\subsection{Event Generation and Selection in the \texorpdfstring{$\tau\tau$}{tau-tau} Channel}
+\subsection{Event Generation and Selection in the \texorpdfstring{$\tau^+\tau^-$}{tau-tau} Channel}